 Spirit of the Age

 ‘Treasure Island,’ historically takes the readers back to the 18th century, when shipping traffic and piracy boomed along the routes between Africa, the Caribbean, and Europe.
 It was the end of the Georgian era that led the way to Victorian England.
-The period marked by adventure, piracy, and big ships.
+The period was marked by adventure, piracy, and big ships.
 Many writers, including Stevenson, felt it was a lost time for individuals to enjoy unrestricted freedom than those under Victoria’s rule.

 As the novel projects, Victorian writers were fascinated by tales of pirates, for it was a historically significant period of piracy.
 During this time, goods and wealth were transported between the new world and Europe.
 Anglo-European traders traded goods and raw materials from Spanish colonies, collected through campaigns of violence and terror.
 These traders also sold weapons for slaves and sold the slaves in the Caribbean.
 Since Pirates of the day were undeniably involved in bloody and murderous acts, many a time, slaves and sailors en route became pirates to escape death.